Parks Victoria - http://www.parkweb.vic.gov.au/

 A number of timber bridges and floating boardwalks are crossed along the way.

-Lyrebirds are common in
+Lyrebirds are common in the area.

 To get to The Canyon, follow the track at the north side of Sheoak Picnic Area.
 Crossing Allenvale Road and then Sharps Track, you will find Wonwondah Falls.
 Later there is Henderson Falls, very pretty when there has been recent rain.
 The the walk continues through the canyon and then the next stop is Phantom Falls, again more beautiful when there has been some rain.